-- Essential: Starts from $39.99 per year and protects up to five devices.
+- Essential: Starts at $39.99 per year and protects up to five devices.

-- Premium: Starts from $44.99 per year and misses some features but includes unlimited devices.
+- Premium: Starts at $44.99 per year and misses some features but includes unlimited devices.

-- Advanced: Starts from $79.99 per year and covers the full services, including unlimited devices.
+- Advanced: Starts at $79.99 per year and covers the full services, including unlimited devices.